a-n-rose/diagnosis-via-speech/README.md

 1) run "engerm_prep_ml.py" in same directory as "sp_df.csv".
 This will prepare the data for deep-learning.
 The new dataframe will be saved as "engerm_mfcc_ml.csv".
 Note: this script expects only 2 languages in dataset, English as well as another language.

 2) run "engerm_ann.py" in same directory as "engerm_mfcc_ml.csv".
-This will requires a pretty good machine to complete.
+This trains an artificial neural network (ANN) on the MFCC data and requires a pretty good machine to complete.
 It does not work on my puny little laptop.

 * Develop simple, fun mobile applications based on the models